jhlagado/struct-z80/README.md

 ld B, 10
 _do
     nop             ; do something here
-_untilZero
+_djnz
 ```

-`_do` ... `_untilZero` loops can also be nested but because they rely on the value of register B, the value of this register needs to be preserved on each nesting.
+Note: `_do` ... `_djnz` loops can also be nested but because they rely on the value of register B, the value of this register needs to be preserved on each nesting.
 For example:

 ```
 ld B, 2